Stages 0 and I Breast Cancer

 DCIS is being encountered more frequently with the expanded use of screening mammography.
-In 2012, an estimated 63,300 new cases of in situ breast cancer are expected to occur among women.
-Of these, approximately 85% will be DCIS.
+In 2012, an estimated 63,300 new cases of in situ breast cancer were estimated to occur among women, with approximately 85% being DCIS.
 In some institutions, DCIS accounts for 25% to 50% of all breast cancers.

 DCIS, like invasive ductal carcinoma, occurs more frequently in women, although it accounts for approximately 5% of all male breast cancers.
 The average age at diagnosis of DCIS is 54 to 56 years, which is approximately a decade later than the age at presentation for LCIS.

 Parikh et al compared the clinicopathologic features and long-term outcomes from women with DCIS vs DCIS with microinvasion (DCISM) treated with breast conservation, to assess the impact of microinvasion.
 They concluded that natural history of DCISM closely resembles that of DCIS.
 The incidence of axillary metastasis in DCISM appears to be small (less than 3%) and does not appear to correlate with outcomes.
 Furthermore, the incidence of locoregional and distant failures in DCISM is low.
 Thus, microinvasion should not be the sole criterion for more aggressive treatment.

 The clinical signs and symptoms of DCIS include a mass, breast pain, or bloody nipple discharge.
 On mammography, the disease most often appears as microcalcifications.
 Because these microcalcifications are nonpalpable and are not always associated with a mass, DCIS is often discovered with mammography alone.
 Approximately 5% of patients who present with pathologic nipple discharge will have underlying breast cancer, and many of them will have DCIS alone.